fleek-network/lightning/etc/ebpf/README.md

 You can run the eBPF control application process via the Lightning Node CLI.
 This feature is behind the `ebpf` feature flag.

+## Requirements

+You need a Linux kernel with version ≥ 5.8 and:

+- BTF support
+- BPF LSM support

+You can check if your kernel has BTF support by checking whether file `/sys/kernel/btf/vmlinux` exists.

+You also need support for BPF LSM.
+Run the command below and if the output is `CONFIG_BPF_LSM=y`, you have support for it.

+`$ cat /boot/config-$(uname -r) | grep BPF_LSM`

+`CONFIG_BPF_LSM=y`

+Run the command below to check if the `bpf` option is enabled for LSM.

+`$ cat /sys/kernel/security/lsm`

+`ndlock,lockdown,yama,integrity,apparmor`

+The output above does not include the bpf option so you will need to modify your grub configuration by adding `bpf` to `GRUB_CMDLINE_LINUX` in  `/etc/default/grub` as shown below.

+`GRUB_CMDLINE_LINUX="lsm=ndlock,lockdown,yama,integrity,apparmor,bpf"`

+Update your grub then restart your system and check ``/sys/kernel/security/lsm`` again to make sure `bpf` is included.

 ## Dependencies

 > You need a Linux platform to run our eBPF solution.